 Puck-style transducers can be mounted on the bottom of a trolling motor, epoxied in the hull of a fiberglass boat, or mounted to a suction cup for portable use.
 Mounting to a trolling motor is achieved with the use of a large, adjustable stainless steel hose clamp available at most hardware or automotive stores.

 Slots are included in the puck transducer for passing the clamp through and then around the motor.
 Align the transducer so that it is perfectly centered from right to left on the bottom of the motor.
 If the transducer is tilted or angled, you won't receive a signal on your sonar display.

-Do not mount the transducer next to the propeller.
-Turbulence from the propeller may cause disruption in the sonar display.
-In-hull mounting is designed for achieving high-speed sonar readings in fiberglass boats.
-For the best readings, the transducer must be mounted in the layer of fiberglass that is in direct contact with the water.
+For through-hull mounting, the transducer must be mounted in the layer of fiberglass that is in direct contact with the water.
 This is best achieved by mounting the transducer in the area surrounding the bilge pump in the transom area of the boat.
 Some boats have false bottoms or floors.
 Mounting the transducer in a location not in direct contact with the water will result in dead air space and no sonar reading.
 Once the correct area is located, the transducer is installed using a good grade of marine epoxy.
 For more-detailed installation information, refer to the directions included with the puck transducer.